dullemond/radmc3d-2.0/README.md

 A branch of particular interest is `camera_openmp`, which is the OpenMP parallellization of the images and spectra, which was implemented by Patrick Sheehan.
 You are strongly encouraged to try out this branch and test it.
 If I do not receive bug reports within the coming months, I will merge this into the master branch.

+## News
+Bugfix [11.11.2021] in OpenMP parallellization of thermal Monte Carlo affecting models with multiple dust species and `iranfreqmode=1` in the `radmc3d.inp` file when using `setthreads X` with X>1.
+Please upgrade to version of 11.11.2021 of the master branch.

 ## Website
 For more information, please consult the website http://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d